 - If your table doesn’t have a whole bunch of dreidels distributed across your Hanukkah table – you’re doing something wrong.

 - If kids (and adults) aren’t obsessively spinning a dreidel when they first sit down at the table – you’re doing something wrong

 - If your guests aren’t making weird bets (I bet you $5 I land on a Gimmel!) throughout the evening – you’re doing something wrong (or you’re inviting the wrong guests)

 Bottom line?
 Get wooden dreidels in bulk, and spread them across the table.
 Do it right!

-Don’t get me wrong, I used to get so excited when I received Chocolate gelt!
-But that excitement didn’t last more than a few minutes.
-That is – until I tasted the darn thing… It was awful!
+Don’t get me wrong, I used to get so excited when I received Chocolate gelt just like the next kid.
+But that excitement lasted exactly a couple of minutes.
+Right until I tasted the darn thing…

-I don’t know if I just had bad luck, or if my parents purposely bought yucky chocolate gelt so I don’t get addicted to them (if so, props to them because it worked).
+I don’t know if I just had bad luck, or if my parents purposely bought yucky chocolate gelt so I don’t get addicted to them (if so, bravo to them – it worked wonderfully).

 Fast forward 20 years… I LOVE chocolate gelt, it’s almost embarrassing.
-It took me a long time to realize: some chocolate gelt is delicious (especially when it’s premium Belgian chocolate), while others are just condensed sugary gold coins that taste like ****.
+It took me a long time to realize that some chocolate gelt is delicious (especially when it’s premium Belgian chocolate), while others are just condensed sugary gold coins that taste like sh*t.
 Turns out quality varies, even in something as inconsequential as chocolate gelt.